cloudcyborg/package-xml-spreadsheet/README.md

 You can use this as a sheet to keep track of components in your development.

-> You will need a spreadsheet sofware, like Microsoft Excel or Google Spreadsheets to use this.
+> You will need a spreadsheet software, like Microsoft Excel or Google Spreadsheets to use this.

 ## Usage